javers/javers.github.io/documentation/features/index.md

 JaversRepository is designed to be easily implemented for any kind of database.
-At the moment we provide **MongoDB** implementation and **SQL** implementation for the folowing dialects: MySQL, PostgreSQL and H2.
+At the moment we provide **MongoDB** implementation and **SQL** implementation for the folowing dialects: MySQL, PostgreSQL, H2, Oracle and Microsoft SQL Server.<br/>
-Support for MS SQL and Oracle dialects will be  provided soon.
 See [repository configuratoin](/documentation/repository-configuration/).

 If you are using another database, for example Cassandra, you are encouraged to implement